Chia-Network/chia-network.github.io/collections/_posts/2021-09-01-public-bluebox-ami-release.md

 ###### *Is there a place to get questions answered and talk to the Chia team about Timelords?*

 Yes!
-You can visit our Keybase channel, chia_network.public#timelords.
+You can visit our Keybase channel, chia_network.public.

 ###### *I have old hardware available that I can use as a Bluebox Timelord.
 How do I configure this?*